John Belfield, Private 290390, 1/7th Cheshire Regiment

 As a tragic postscript, on 14th October 1918 (just nine days after John’s death), his brother-in-law, James Ernest Corke, was killed in action in Belgium.

-Brother of William Belfield, who died in July 1917, and Joseph Belfield, who served with the RAMC and was unofficially reported killed by a friend in June 1916 after a shell fell on them, but who had in fact been taken to hospital and survived the war.
+Brother of Joseph Belfield, who served with the RAMC and was unofficially reported killed by a friend in June 1916 after a shell fell on them, but who had in fact been taken to hospital and survived the war; Wilfred Belfield, who served with the 1/7th Cheshires and later as Sgt 286420 with the 468th Field Coy, Royal Engineers; Tom Belfield, who enlisted with the 2/7th Cheshire Regt but was discharged, and later served as Private 109170 with the 15th Sherwood Foresters; and James Belfield, who served with the motor cycle corps, machine-gun section and later as Cpl 203777 with the 537th Labour Corps.

 GRO (England & Wales) Index: Births, Marriages, Deaths